pearcej/cppds/_sources/Introduction/Glossary.rst

         keyword for character data type that stores a single character.

     class
-        a template for creating or instantiating objects, for providing initial values for state via member variables, and for implementations of behavior via member functions or methods
+        a template for creating (instantiating) objects, for providing initial values for state via member variables, and for implementations of behavior via member functions or methods

     collection
         a grouping of a number of data items (possibly only zero or one) that have some shared significance or need to be operated upon together.